 Perhaps surprisingly there was no authority directly dealing with the point, although Arnold J considered what authority there was in concluding that the term that should be implied was that the mural became the property of the landlord.

 Four reasons were given for the decision.
 First, the default position is that every part of the property belongs to the landlord, and the tenant has the burden of showing that an implied term should transfer ownership of part of the building to it instead.
 Second, the fact that the tenant is discharging its repairing obligation does not justify an implied term that it acquires ownership of such a chattel, but only that it has permission to remove and possibly dispose of it.

 Third, even if a term may be implied with respect to the ownership of waste or chattels with minimal value, it does not follow that the same term should be implied for chattels with substantial value.
 Finally, Arnold J held that where the value is attributable to the spontaneous actions of a third party, the landlord had the better right to that windfall than the tenant.

 Arnold J therefore granted summary judgment on the Creative Foundation’s claim for delivery up of Art Buff.
 The Creative Foundation is now arranging to return Art Buff to Folkestone where it will be put on public display.

 This article has also featured in Law Society Gazette.
-Tim Maxwell is a partner and Becky Shaw a solicitor at Boodle Hatfield; Andrew Bruce is a barrister at Serle Court.
+Becky Shaw a Senior Associate at Boodle Hatfield, Tim Maxwell a Partner at Charles Russell Speechlys and; Andrew Bruce is a barrister at Serle Court.